 The use of the Oxford comma is rather controversial.
 In some cases, it helps avoid ambiguity and double meaning.

 I invited friends, Amy and John. - I invited friends: (whom exactly) Amy and John.

 I invited friends, Amy, and John. - I invited friends, (as well as) Amy and John.

 In the first case, Amy and John refer to the common word “friends”, and the comma in the sentence serves as a colon.
 If you use a serial comma, it shows enumeration.
 It becomes clear that Amy and John are a continuation of the list, and not the names of friends.

 If you meant the second option and forgot to put the Oxford comma, the reader might get confused and may not understand whether Amy and John are friends to you or not.
 Therefore, the English grammar rules require the serial comma to always be put in ambiguous cases, which can be understood in different ways.

 In ordinary situations, the rules for using the Oxford comma differ in various directories and dictionaries.
 In the American version, it is used more often than in the “British” cases.
 Most of the stylistic guides for journalists do not recommend using the Oxford comma.
 Other publications, for example, from the University of Oxford, consider its use mandatory.
 There are many discussions and disputes on this topic taking place in journalistic circles.

 We recommend using the serial punctuation symbol only in ambiguous cases.
-In other situations, such as your college expository writing, act at your discretion; it will not be a mistake.
+In other situations, such as a description of your free Android app for GooglePlay app store, act at your discretion; it will not be a mistake.